Call: (888) 454-7015

 There are many ways to find a school in your area or in a location with desirable sailing conditions – industry directories, sailing magazines and e-magazines, online directories, and boat shows, just to name a few.
-When you are choosing between the best sailing schools in the world, there are several questions you should ask to make sure you get the best instruction possible.
+There are several questions you should ask to when choosing a sailing school for the best instruction possible.
+Most important, you want a company that has a stellar reputation, employees who love what they do, and a legacy that says they’re always there for you.
+This photo was taken at Offshore Sailing School’s annual Offshore U retreat in September 2018 with nearly everyone present..

 10 Things to Expect from the Best Sailing Schools

 - Certified instructors – Your sailing instructor can make or break your experience.
 Make sure the instructors at your sailing school of choice hold certifications from notable associations such as US Sailing or the Royal Yachting Association, governing bodies of sailing in their respective countries.
 Offshore Sailing School is a US Sailing certified school.

 - A mix of classroom and hands-on instruction – You can’t learn how to sail if you never get on the water, but you also need time on land to review concepts and ask detailed questions.
-A good sailing school will have a well-rounded approach to teaching which includes audio, visual and kinesthetic teaching methods.
+A good sailing school will have a well-rounded approach to teaching which includes audio, visual and hands-on teaching methods.

 - Proper school certifications – Just like a good instructor, a good sailing school will be accredited by industry associations and adhere at least to the minimum standards of each.

-- Everything you need – The school should include text books, models and up-to-date visuals for classroom instruction, and provide any other materials you need for on-water sessions in the sailing course you choose.
+- Everything you need – The school should include text books, models and up-to-date visuals for classroom instruction, and provide any other materials you need for on-water sessions in the sailing or powerboating course you choose.